 Biblical hints …

-Jesus may have had a similar view, at least I think so, based on some of the statements he made.
+Jesus may have had a similar view of eternal time, at least I think so, based on some of the statements he made.
 When asked about what happens after we die, about the resurrection of the dead, he said “have you not read about the burning bush in the book of Moses, how God told him, ‘I am the God of Abraham, the God of Isaac, and the God of Jacob’?
 God is not the God of the dead, but of the living.”

 Traditionally, we may have understood this to mean that Abraham is currently alive in the next world, even though his time on this planet had passed millennia before.
 And I fully subscribe to this belief.
 We are everlasting beings, created in the nature of our eternal God.
 But I also think that because God exists above time, the life of Abraham and Isaac and Jacob, of Moses, King David, Solomon, the nasty kings of Israel, the prophets Elijah and Jeremiah, the apostles Peter and Paul — and you and I — ALL currently exist before God.
 As if God is holding the DVD of “Life on Earth” in his hand — we’re all present.
 And every moment is “happening” at the same time — and is always “happening.”
 Every passing second exists in the eternal Now.